jenkins-x/jx-docs/content/contribute/pullrequestreview.md

 * spot potential functional or non-functional problems with a PR
 * ensure any non-automated checks pass
-* signal when a PR needs security review by applying the `needs-security-review` label and wait with the approval until a security person review the changes and removes the label
+* signal when a PR needs security review by applying the `needs-security-review` label and wait with the approval until a security person reviews the changes and removes the label
-* identify when a PR requires some documentation by adding the `needs-docs` label and also request to the author to create a follow up issue with label `area/docs`
+* identify when a PR requires some documentation by adding the `needs-docs` label and also request to author to create a follow up issue with label `area/docs`

 Verifying that the change is of **overall benefit** is your most important responsibility as a PR approver.
 By default